Hyperhidrosis: Symptoms and Causes

 • Lab Tests Your doctor may recommend blood, urine, or other lab tests to determine if your sweating is caused by another medical problem, such as hyperthyroidism (overactive thyroid) or low blood sugar (hypoglycemia).

-• Tests on sweat Sweat test for thermoregulation, Activate the pop-up dialogue box test, an iodine-starch test, skin conductance, and a thermoregulatory sweat test are among the tests available to localize sweating locations and determine the severity of your problem.
+• Tests on sweat: A Sweat test for thermoregulation, an Activated pop-up dialogue box test, an iodine-starch test, skin conductance, and a thermoregulatory sweat test are among the tests available to localize sweating locations and determine the severity of your problem.

 If an underlying medical condition is causing the problem, it will be treated first.
 If no particular cause is diagnosed, treatment focuses on reducing excessive sweating.
 You may need to try a combination of treatments at times.
-Even if your sweating improves after treatment, it is possible that it will return.
+Even if your sweating improves after treatment, it may return.

 When to visit a Doctor?